About the Author

 Three of his novels have been translated for foreign markets.
 His work has been collected for the California History Room by the California State Library and the San Francisco History Center by the San Francisco Public Library.

 Coggins has published short fiction in Ellery Queen's Mystery Magazine and the anthology Masters of Technique, as well as nonfiction in View Camera and Distributed Object Computing magazines.
-He is an occasional essayist on The Huffington Post and SFGate.

 He lives in San Francisco with his wife Linda.